dhdannychoi/academic-kickstart/content/home/about.md

 #

 I am a Postdoctoral Fellow in the Identity and Conflict Lab (ICL) at the University of Pennsylvania.
-Starting Fall 2019, I will be starting as an Assistant Professor of Political Science at the University of Pittsburgh.
+Starting Fall 2019, I will join the University of Pittsburgh as an Assistant Professor of Political Science.

 In my book project, *Severed Connections: Political Parties and Democratic Representation in Africa*, I investigate how political parties and the nature of candidate selection institutions influence the relationship between elected representatives and their constituents.